pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 If you want to find out how things are connected, visit the :ref:`datasheets section <datasheets>`.
 Here you'll find the datasheets for all of our products.

-.. _pymakr_ide:

-.. include:: pymakr.rst

 .. _repl:

-2.4 REPL over Telnet and Serial
+2.3 REPL over Telnet and Serial
 ===============================

 REPL stands for Read Evaluate Print Loop, and is the name given to the interactive MicroPython prompt that you can access on the LoPy.
 Using the REPL is by far the easiest way to test out your code and run commands.
 You can use the REPL in addition to writing scripts in ``main.py``.